DualBrain/gotBASIC/README.md

 - [MCS BASIC-52](mcsbasic52.md): (Also known as MCS-51 aka 8051/8052 basic.)
 - [MiniScript](https://miniscript.org/): A simple, elegant language for embedding or learning to program.
 - [MMBasic](mmbasic.md)
 - [Mole Basic](https://merty.home.xs4all.nl/mole/): Merty's Own Language Extension basic (MOLE basic) is an interpreter originally written to implement a simple (IF-THEN-ELSE) kind of language, usable in a IBM messaging switching environment.
-BASIC is choosen because I couldn't think of an easier language to learn which is so well-known and still usable for small and simple tasks.In time, the program grew and I decided to rewrite it in my own time, strip out all IBM-message switch related commands and release it to the public.
-Although the source is a bit of a mess right now, using lex and yacc makes it easy to adopt your own command(s) inside it, without bothering about interpreting commandlines and expressions.
+BASIC is chosen because I couldn't think of an easier language to learn which is so well-known and still usable for small and simple tasks.In time, the program grew and I decided to rewrite it in my own time, strip out all IBM-message switch related commands and release it to the public.
+Although the source is a bit of a mess right now, using lex and yacc makes it easy to adopt your own command(s) inside it, without bothering about interpreting command lines and expressions.
 - [MoonRock](moonrock.md)
 - [NaaLaa](https://www.naalaa.com/): 'Not An Advanced Language At All' is a very easy to learn programming language for beginners interested in retro style game development.
+- [Nevada BASIC](https://www.cpcwiki.eu/index.php/Nevada_BASIC): Is a special adaption of BASIC for use with the CP/M operating system.
+The interpreter was selected for adaption because it is simple and easy to learn while providing the powerful capabilities of a high-level language.
+Ideal for the user who is a novice at using programming languages as well as for the advanced user who wants to work with subroutines, functions, strings and machine-level interfaces.
+By Ellis Computing, Inc.circa 1983.
+See [manual](http://bitsavers.trailing-edge.com/pdf/ellisComputing/Nevada_BASIC_Sep83.pdf).
 - [NEXTBasic](https://alcatstudio.blogspot.com/p/nextbasic-compiler.html): A customized Basic language, inspired by Visual Basic .NET, that targets the Sega Genesis (Mega Drive).
 - [NG-BASIC](https://sourceforge.net/projects/ng-basic/): An experimental BASIC language that can be both interpreted within an IDE as well as compiled to a native executable.
 - [nuBASIC](https://www.nubasic.eu): nuBASIC is a programming language from the BASIC family, designed by the author, Antonino Calderone, mainly for educational purposes both for C++ developers that can deal with a non-trivial example of modern C++ programming and for beginners, which may get hooked on programming. ([SourceForge](https://sourceforge.net/projects/nubasic/))